african-jedi/PhetoloOrganization/AngularWeb/README.Docker.md

 ## How to run Angular Application using Docker

-The Dockerfile is already created in the solution.
-All you need to do is to run the following commands to test application.
+The ***Dockerfile*** is already included in the solution.
+To test the application, simply run the following commands:

 Build a docker image first:
 ```bash